Little Ice Age Warming Recovery May be Over 2023

 The UAH dataset includes temperature results for air above the oceans, and thus should be most comparable to the SSTs.
 There is the additional feature that ocean air temps avoid Urban Heat Islands (UHI).
 The graph below shows monthly anomalies for ocean air temps since January 2015.

 Note 2020 was warmed mainly by a spike in February in all regions, and secondarily by an October spike in NH alone.
 In 2021, SH and the Tropics both pulled the Global anomaly down to a new low in April.
 Then SH and Tropics upward spikes, along with NH warming brought Global temps to a peak in October.
 That warmth was gone as November 2021 ocean temps plummeted everywhere.
 After an upward bump 01/2022 temps reversed and plunged downward in June.
-After an upward spike in July, ocean air everywhere cooled in August.
-Now in September strong SH cooling pulled the Global ocean anomaly down.
+After an upward spike in July, ocean air everywhere cooled in August and also in September.
+After sharp cooling everywhere in January 2023, all regions were into negative territory.
+Now in February and March, an uptick in the Tropics led to a small rise globally slightly above zero.

 Land Air Temperatures Tracking Downward in Seesaw Pattern

 Here we have fresh evidence of the greater volatility of the Land temperatures, along with extraordinary departures by SH land.
 Land temps are dominated by NH with a 2021 spike in January, then dropping before rising in the summer to peak in October 2021.
 As with the ocean air temps, all that was erased in November with a sharp cooling everywhere.
-Land temps dropped sharply for four months, even more than did the Oceans.
-March and April saw some warming, reversed In May when all land regions cooled pulling down the global anomaly.
-Then in June Tropics land dropped sharply while SH land rose, NH cooled slightly leaving the Global land anomaly little changed.
-In July, Tropics and SH land rose sharply, NH slightly, pulling up the Global land anomaly.
-Note the sharp drop in SH land temps in August and September, while NH Land rose, leaving the Global anomaly unchanged.
+After a summer 2022 NH spike, land temps dropped everywhere, and in January, further cooling in SH and Tropics offset by an uptick in NH.
+Now in February and March both SH and Tropics along with NH pulled up the Global land anomaly.

 The Bigger Picture UAH Global Since 1980

 The chart shows monthly Global anomalies starting 01/1980 to present.
 The average monthly anomaly is -0.06, for this period of more than four decades.
 The graph shows the 1998 El Nino after which the mean resumed, and again after the smaller 2010 event.
 The 2016 El Nino matched 1998 peak and in addition NH after effects lasted longer, followed by the NH warming 2019-20.
-A small upward bump in 2021 has been reversed with temps having returned close to the mean as of 2/2022.
-March and April brought warmer Global temps, reversed in May and the June anomaly was almost zero.
-The upward spike in July was almost 0.3C, now lower in August and September.
+An upward bump in 2021 was reversed with temps having returned close to the mean as of 2/2022.
+March and April brought warmer Global temps, later reversed, and with the sharp drops in Nov., Dec. and January 2023 temps, there was no increase over 1980.
+Now in February and March there is a slight rebound over zero.

 TLTs include mixing above the oceans and probably some influence from nearby more volatile land temps.
 Clearly NH and Global land temps have been dropping in a seesaw pattern, nearly 1C lower than the 2016 peak.
 Since the ocean has 1000 times the heat capacity as the atmosphere, that cooling is a significant driving force.
 TLT measures started the recent cooling later than SSTs from HadSST3, but are now showing the same pattern.
 It seems obvious that despite the three El Ninos, their warming has not persisted, and without them it would probably have cooled since 1995.
 Of course, the future has not yet been written.